norsemen-local/Mimikatz_PSRemote_DNSTunneling/README.md

 (2) Exfiltrate using Cmdlet [Invoke-DNStunneling]https://github.com/Jonathan-D-a-v-i-d/LabTools/blob/main/Functions/Invoke-DNStunneling.ps1 on the
 DNS server via domain admin through my remote connection.
 This accepts an "item" such as a file or folder as an argument, converts it to base64, then chunks it up with an index before each chunk, all as a subdomain to "example.com" since we're sending dns requests through nslookup and need only the syntax of a website but not for it to resolve.
-Finally, we give it the attacker IP as an argument to send the indexed base64 chunks through a DNS "A" Type request, exfiltrated through the subdomain.
+Finally, we give the attacker IP as an argument to send the indexed base64 chunks through a DNS "A" Type request, exfiltrated through the subdomain of @example.com.